Sponsorship obligations

 change in situation.

-Employers affected by the bushfires
+Employers affected by the floods

 You must:

 - Continue to meet the obligations of your sponsorship.
-See Sponsorship obligations for standard business sponsors.
+See

-- the person you sponsor stops employment with you, has a change in duties, or did not start working with you.
+- the person you sponsor stops employment with you, has a change in duties, or did not start working with you

 - your business becomes insolvent or is bankrupt, goes into receivership, liquidation or administration, or ceases to exist as a legal entity.

-Provide details of any changes by completing the ‘Notification of sponsor changes’ form in ImmiAccount.
-You can access this form through a link in your original sponsorship application.
+Provide details of any changes by completing the ‘Notification of sponsor changes’ form in

-Labour agreement holders and sponsors who lodged their original application using a paper based form should provide details of changes by email to sponsor.notifications@abf.gov.au
+Labour agreement holders and sponsors who lodged their original application using a paper based form should provide details of changes by email to